Sunday Worship: God's Means Of Grace

 What To Expect

 We are a liturgical church.
 Liturgy means "order of worship".
-The flow of our worship is patterned after the flow of the gospel: First, God calls us by His grace, cleanses us of all our sin, communes with us by His word & His Spirit and then commissions us to go share the good news of His grace with others.
-Therefore, the flow of our worship service is as follows:
+The flow of our worship is patterned after the flow of the gospel: (1) God calls us by His grace, (2) cleanses us of all our sin, (3) communes with us by His word & His Spirit and then (4) commissions us to go share the good news of His grace with others.
+Therefore, our worship services on Sunday morning flow like this ...

 Our service opens with singing praises to God, celebrating His love and grace.
 As early as the exodus, the people of God have sung songs about God’s loving, delivering grace.